biotope/biotope-element/docs/index.md

 or you can simply put a script pointing to [unpkg](https://unpkg.com/@webcomponents/webcomponentsjs@2.3.0/webcomponents-loader.js) which will load only the necessary polyfills.

-Remember to make sure that the polyfill is fully loaded before attempting to load any component with a `script` element.
+> __⚠️ Important:__ Remember to make sure that the polyfill is fully loaded before attempting to register any component.
+This is done via the `WebComponentsReady` event or by a blocking script tag.